 Shaheen Akhtar is a notable Bangladeshi author, who won the Prothom Alo Best Book Award in 2004 for her novel Talaash, (translated into English as The Search and published by Zubaan, Delhi, in 2011).
 Bengal Lights Books published the translation of another novel Shokhi Rongomala (Beloved Rongomala) in 2018.
 Her short stories have been published in Words without Border and other prestigious literary magazines.
 Akhtar was presented with the Sera Bangali 2014 Award for literature by India’s leading Bengali news channel, ABP Ananda.
 She has also received the Akhteruzzaman Elias Kothashahitya Puroshkar 2015 and the IFIC Bank Puroshkar for her novel, Moyur Shinghashon.
 Akhtar’s works have been translated into English, German, and Korean.
 In 2015, Akhtar received the highest national award for literature in Bangladesh, the Bangla Academy Literary Award, for her contributions to Bangla literature, and in 2019, she received the Gemcon Literary Award.

-Samrat Choudhury is executive editor at Partition Studies Quarterly.
+Samrat Choudhury is Co-founder and Executive Editor at Partition Studies Quarterly.
 A journalist and author from Shillong, his writings have appeared in Granta, The Hindustan Times, The Times of India, India Today, Outlook, The Indian Express, The New York Times, The Friday Times of Pakistan, and the Dhaka Tribune in Bangladesh, among others.
 He is the author of one novel and several short stories, many of which have been translated to other languages.